-It’s not enough to merely draw visitors in and hope for the best.
+It’s not enough to merely draw visitors to your LMS site and hope for the best.
 You need to nurture your leads and develop an effective follow-up strategy.
 In this article I’ll discuss how to keep a close eye on who visits your website so that you can boost conversion rates.

-Knowing Who’s Visiting Your Website and Following Up is a Top Best Practice for LMS Marketing
+Knowing Who’s Visiting Your Website and Following Up is a Top Best Practice for LMS Lead Nurturing

 People are more likely to purchase your Learning Management System if they trust the name behind it.
 Which is why you must build a rapport with your prospects after you make your first impression.
 Leads must be nurtured if you want them to find value in working with you and include you when they release their LMS RFP.
 Here are some tips to help you closely monitor site traffic, generate more leads, and turn casual visitors into customers.

 Knowing who lands on your website, and following up with the most promising visitors, is something that needs to be done every day.
 Some examples of promising traffic are:

 - When more than one person from the same company hits your website on the same day, you need to investigate.

 - When former prospects turn up on your site, that probably means they are having second thoughts about the system they picked over yours.